“Your story’s already powerful. You don’t have to sell it, just show up and let it breathe.”

 Final Touches

-I highly recommend getting professional hair and make up done before you arrive at the studio (unless you are confident doing it yourself!)
+I highly recommend having professional hair and make up done before you arrive at the studio (unless you are confident doing it yourself!)
+If you need advice or make up on site please ask Eva on the Planning Call.

-Please arrange your appointments for 9am or earlier and aim to arrive at the studio at 10.30am.
+Please arrange your appointments for 9am or earlier and aim to arrive at the studio at your time, generally 9.45am in Kilmacanogue, Wicklow.
+Please don’t arrive earlier than your time.
 I can be flexible on start time so just let me know if you need to come a little later.

 Bring a hair brush/spray and your hair straightener/curling iron as required.
 Also bring your make up bag for tweaks during the shoot.
 I also recommend having your fingers and toes camera ready for those details shots - ideally a professional manicure the week of your shoot if this is applicable.